 When calculating how much storage space you require, remember to allow for enough space so that you can access all your files.
 It is always tempting to go for the smallest unit possible.
 But it is important to leave enough room that you can safely navigate the unit and have access to all your stored documents.

-In essence, this means renting a unit that is large enough to handle all your paperwork and still leave room to allow easy access to all the stored documents.
+In essence, this means getting a unit that is large enough to handle all your paperwork and still leave room to allow easy access to all the stored documents.

 Documents that are properly stored will remain in mint condition for as long as they might be needed.
 A little care and attention, some forethought, and a little extra time as you prepare them for storage will make the whole process much easier and greatly reduce the chances of encountering a nasty surprise when you need to retrieve papers or documents.